the-draupnir-project/draupnir-documentation/docs/contributing/vision.md

 behaviour of software externally for a specific requirement or need.
 Which in turn are caused by in turn: lack of modularity, poor governance, and finally software licensing and copyright.

+## Draupnir's contributors are vision centric

+Projects aren't defined by the programming language that they use, they're defined by their vision and the experience they provide to end users.
+Outside of tech-centric circles, no one cares what stack was used to build a piece of software, they only care about whether it works well and brings them value.

+The biggest challenge Draupnir faces in fostering contribution is helping potential contributors break out of their comfort zone and loyalty to their programming languages of preference.

+Far too often developers decide to build their own toolchains out of stack tribalism, often to abandon them when the scope of the work becomes clear.

+Instead, we must encourage contributors to take a more mature view: if you already like Draupnir and align with its vision, then stepping outside your comfort zone to contribute here is far more productive than rebuilding an entire stack on your own.

+Early contributions may feel slow or limited, but their effect multiplies: existing contributors gain so much motivation, new pathways open for others to join, and the project as a whole grows stronger.
+Even if you can't contribute much code at first, don't mistake that for insignificance.
+Your contributions matter, not just for the immediate contribution, but the momentum you create for the project.

+Collaboration around a shared vision builds strong, supportive communities and enables more diverse, reasoned decision-making.
+Which is critical in the context of safety development in an open ecosystem.